srobinson0586/ttg-basic/1-python-programming/README.md

 | [1.32 Regular Expressions](1.32_regular_expressions/README.md)  |  Introduction to Regular Expressions and their use in Python |

 If you don't have a Linux Operating System (OS) either as a host, or inside a Virtual Machine (VM), please inform the TRAINO.
-The Python section of the JQR can be completed in a Windows environment for the most part, but you will need Linux for further sections.
+The Python section of the TTG-B can be completed in a Windows environment for the most part, but you will need Linux for further sections.

 ## Python Overview